jbusti/jbusti/README.md

 - 👋 Hi, I’m @jbusti
-- 👀 I’m interested in becoming a full-stack dev
+- 👀 I’m a front-end developer
-- 🌱 I’m currently learning HTML, CSS, and JS
+- 🌱 I’m currently learning React
 - 💞️ I’m looking to collaborate on portfolio projects
-- 📫 How to reach me jlbustillo@gmail.com | +505 8-115-8516
+- 📫 How to reach me jlbustillo@gmail.com | +1-(678)-512-9025

 <!---
 jbusti/jbusti is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.